Make internship recruitment easier

 “The smart companies have structured internship programs where they’re meeting with the interns during social activities,” Fisher says.
-Smaller companies can achieve the same results from a regular lunch date or night out with the intern.
+Smaller companies can achieve the same results from bringing their interns to regular lunch outings or a night out with the team.

-Accepting internship applications only from students pursuing a limited set of majors can unnecessarily limit the applicant pool.
+Accepting applications only from students pursuing a limited set of majors can unnecessarily limit the internship recruitment pool.
 Instead of focusing on majors, focus on the skills required to do the job.
-An English major with wicked good Excel skills might be a better fit than a business major who has never used the software in the business world.
+An English major with wicked good Excel skills might be a better fit than a business major who has never used business world software.

 Treat them well, but not like employees

 There’s a great value to internships, particularly those in the corporate world.
 But as you’re developing the role that interns play in your organization, you need to remember that they’re not employees.
 Treating them that way can cross painful legal lines.